54 Cybersecurity Statistics from 2023: Stay Safe in the New Decade

 - Not so surprising, given that 50% of users would click on a link from an unknown sender…

-- …and that the majority of IoT devices reduce the overall security
+- …and that the majority of IoT devices reduce overall security.

-- 43% of cyber attacks are aimed at small business
+- 43% of cyber attacks are aimed at small businesses.

-- 58% of malware attacks are directed at small business
+- 58% of malware attacks are directed at small businesses.

 General Cybersecurity Facts and Stats

 Sadly, cybercrime happens way more often than we’d like to think.

 1. The US had a proposed budget of $18 billion for cybersecurity in 2021.